SeSE: Black-Box Uncertainty Quantification for Large Language Models Based on Structural Information Theory: Experiments

-Results presented in the preceding chapters demonstrate that SeSE effectively detects hallucinations in the question-answering process of various LLMs and exhibits strong generalization across multiple domains.
-An additional crucial aspect is the stability of SeSE’s performance as a hallucination detector for LLMs.
-Given the inherent stochasticity of LLM generation \cite{huang2025survey}, it is essential to evaluate whether SeSE's performance is influenced by these uncertainties.
-To this end, we conduct five repeated experiments with distinct random seeds across 25 experimental scenarios (25 model-dataset pairs), resulting in a total of 125 runs.
-For each run, a 95\% confidence interval is computed using 1,000 bootstrap resampling.
-While standard errors are reported in Table~\ref{table:sentence_results}, it should be noted that, in the context of LLM uncertainty quantification, standard errors tend to depend more on the LLM and dataset than on the UQ method itself.
+\paragraph{Statistical Significance} While standard errors are reported in Table~\ref{table:sentence_results}, it should be noted that in the context of LLM UQ, standard errors tend to depend more on the LLM and the dataset than on the UQ method itself \cite{farquhar2024detecting}.
 Rather than absolute values, the consistency of relative results across scenarios serves as a more reliable indicator of performance variation \cite{farquhar2024detecting}.
-Therefore, we adopt the pairwise win rate as the primary evaluation metric and assess statistical significance using a binomial test.
-Within each scenario, the method with more wins across the five repeated trials is deemed superior.
+Therefore, we perform a binomial statistical significance test across all baselines.
+First, we conduct five repeated experiments with distinct random seeds across 20 experimental scenarios (100 runs).
+For each run, we compute the 95\% confidence interval using 1,000 bootstrap resamples.
+We then adopt the pairwise win rate as the primary evaluation metric.
+Within each scenario, the method with more wins across five repeated trials is deemed superior.
 The heatmaps in Figure~\ref{win_rate_heatmaps} visualize the pairwise win rates, showing that SeSE consistently outperforms baselines at a significance level of $p < 0.05$.
-This finding indicates that, although SeSE’s performance may vary across scenarios, its comparative advantage remains highly consistent, making it a more stable uncertainty estimator in practical applications.
+This finding indicates that although the performance of SeSE may vary across scenarios, its comparative advantage remains highly consistent, making it a more stable uncertainty estimator in practical applications.